What DNA testing can tell you about your health

 A good example is the FTO gene, which has 3 possible variants AA, AT or TT.
 Only people with the AA variant - just 1 in 5 people - will benefit from following a high protein diet, while for those with the AT or TT variant, the same diet will be ineffective.
 People with the FTO AA genotype also benefit from exercise to aid weight loss whereas for others, it may not produce the desired results, whereas, focussing on a low carb diet, a low-fat diet or switching from animal fat to plant fat could be more effective.

 A DNA test can also identify other, specific reasons why you might be struggling to manage your weight.
-For example, your thyroid stimulating hormone level may be higher than average, or your body may not be able to metabolise certain nutrients¹, such as glucose.
+For example, your body may not be able to metabolise certain nutrients, such as glucose.
+MyHealthChecked's Weight Management DNA Test is designed to explore these types of genetic factors, helping you better understand what could be affecting your weight.

 Most of us will have experienced some kind of digestive disorder at some point in our lives and know all too well how uncomfortable and embarrassing it can be, not to mention how difficult it is to know what’s causing the symptoms.
 A DNA test can help you identify whether you are likely to have one of the most common intolerances, lactose or gluten.